Mercury, Lead, & Arsenic DETOX with Copper, Zinc & Selenium

 If you have had mercury fillings.
 Shots.
 Exposure to fluorescent light bulbs, especially broken bulbs.

 Are you sensitive to sulfur or high sulfur foods like garlic, eggs, or spinach?
+Symptoms would include worsening mercury toxicity symptoms such as mental confusion.
 That usually indicates mercury toxicity.

 After you clear out most of your mercury, start with eating spinach.
-Then eggs, then garlic.
+Then eggs, then garlic, then try an MSM Sulfur supplement.
 If you can tolerate those foods again, that is your test you are on track.
 In fact, try to push it.

 Sulfur is “intolerable” because it is a GREAT detoxer, it even helps mercury detox.
 But not good enough on its own for mercury, and you need those other nutrients more, and first.
-So do sulfur last.
-There is also MSM sulfur, as a supplement that people take.
+So add MSM sulfur to the protocol of things you are taking, last.

 If copper sulfate has too much sulfur to tolerate, or if you suspect that the sulfur part of it is causing allergic reactions, it is perfectly fine to take copper glycinate for the first few months, 2-3 months, until sulfur can be tolerated.
 We took copper glycinate for our first 3 years on high copper, only because we did not know about copper sulfate, which is far far far cheaper.